 So The Great British Bake Off is over for another year, it always flies by so fast.
-I did decided to make the Raspberry Mille Feuille, which was the technical challenge from the final episode for a couple of reasons.
+I decided to make the Raspberry Mille Feuille, which was the technical challenge from the final episode for a couple of reasons.
 One of them being my boyfriend requested it, and the second being that I thought it looked really delicious and pretty.
 I followed the same Paul Hollywood recipe that the bakers used to make the Raspberry Mille Feuille.

-I rolled out the marzipan, again using icing sugar to stop it from sticking to the surface and rolling pin, I used a knife to cut 1cm wide stripes.
+I rolled out the marzipan, again using icing sugar to stop it from sticking to the surface, then I used a knife to cut 1cm wide stripes.

 I laid the stripes of marzipan out onto the white fondant.
 The recipe photo had the stripes straight, but I liked Ian’s diagonal ones on the show so I did the same.